zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 #### Setup

-As a first step we created a new Production-S cluster, which has three partition, three nodes (brokers) and two standalone gateways.
+As a first step, we created a new Production-S cluster, which has three partitions, three nodes (brokers), and two standalone gateways.
 The Zeebe version was set to 8.0.4 (latest minor).

-It was a while since I used the [chaostoolkit](https://chaostoolkit.org/) which is the reason I had to reinstall it again, which is quite simple see [here](https://chaostoolkit.org/reference/usage/install/).
+It was a while since I used the [chaostoolkit](https://chaostoolkit.org/) which is the reason I had to reinstall it again, which is quite a simple see [here](https://chaostoolkit.org/reference/usage/install/).

 TL;DR:
 ```sh